Intelligent Reflecting Surface (IRS)-Aided Covert Wireless Communications with Delay Constraint: Introduction

-Recently, considering the increasing concerns on security issues in wireless communications, several recent works addressed communication security in the context of IRS-assisted wireless networks from the perspective of physical layer security, e.g., \cite{Cui2019Secure,Guan2020Intelligent,Chu2020Intelligent,Yu2020Robust,Dong2020Enhancing,Dong2020Secure}.
-In general, the secrecy performance of IRS-assisted networks can be improved by properly design the IRS reflection coefficients to simultaneously enhance the received signal strength at desired users and weaken them at eavesdroppers.
+Recently, considering the increasing concerns on security issues in wireless communications, several recent works addressed communication security in the context of IRS-assisted wireless networks from the perspective of physical layer security, e.g., \cite{Cui2019Secure,Chu2020Intelligent,Guan2020Intelligent,Dong2020Enhancing,Dong2020Secure,Artificial2020Hong,Yu2020Robust,Hong2020Robust}.
+In general, the secrecy performance of IRS-assisted networks can be improved by properly designing the IRS reflection coefficients to simultaneously enhance the received signal strength at desired users and weaken them at eavesdroppers.
 For example, as shown in \cite{Cui2019Secure}, by jointly optimizing the transmit beamforming together with the reflect beamforming, physical layer security is guaranteed in IRS-assisted network, even if the eavesdropping channel quality is higher than that of the legitimate channel.
 Along this direction, an alternative optimization algorithm based on semidefinite programming (SDP) relaxation technique was proposed to determine the secure transmit beamforming and reflecting phase shifts in\cite{Chu2020Intelligent}.
 In addition, the authors of \cite{Guan2020Intelligent} tackled the question whether and when artificial noise (AN) is beneficial to the physical layer security in IRS-assisted wireless communication systems.
-Meanwhile, channel imperfectness was considered in \cite{Yu2020Robust} for jointly designing the transmit and passive reflection beamforming to enhance security, and Gaussian MIMO wiretap channels were considered in \cite{Dong2020Enhancing,Dong2020Secure} for optimizing the transmit covariance matric and the phase shift of each IRS element.
+Meanwhile, MIMO wiretap channels were considered in \cite{Dong2020Enhancing,Dong2020Secure,Artificial2020Hong} for optimizing the transmit covariance matrix and IRS phase shifts, and the channel imperfectness on multiuser multiple-input-single-output (MISO) and MIMO wireless secure communications were considered in \cite{Yu2020Robust} and \cite{Hong2020Robust}, respectively.